Source: Ryan Colley

 Riparian

-The land and vegetation beside rivers and other aquatic areas, such as lakes and wetlands.
+The land and vegetation along the edges of creeks, rivers, lakes and wetlands.